Program overview

 Program Overview

+In the Culinary Management program, you'll discover that whether creatively designing a restaurant menu or planning culinary events within large hotel operations, working with food to provide world-class culinary experiences for guests is one of the most rewarding careers.
 The art of cooking, blended with the skill of team leadership and business entrepreneurship, will ensure that when you graduate from this Culinary Management program, you'll find exciting career opportunities in the fast-paced, ever-changing industry.
 This field will take you anywhere you want to go.
 All you need is hard work, drive, and passion.

 With a focus on using local Ontario food products and learning about seasonal cooking, this college diploma program will teach you the necessary skills and knowledge to create exquisite menus and dishes inspired by global food trends and flavours.
+You'll also graduate with important industry certifications such as Smart Serve, Safe Food Handlers, and CPR, making you job-ready.

 Program Structure

-• For May/January start students, the program consists of four consecutive semesters with no break, where either the third or fourth semester will be their Work Integrated Learning semester.
+• May/January Start: Students will enjoy a blend of theory and practical classes for four consecutive semesters with no break between semesters.
+Either the third or fourth semester will be their Work Integrated Learning semester.

 Featured Experiences

-• Feast On® certification for sourcing local food and beverage products.
+• Feast On® Certification for sourcing local food and beverage products.

 Career Options